laurxntra/journal-app/README.md

   )
   - This was actually incredibly helpful, I did both because Scaffold does not automatically shift content unless it is scrollable (which, I totally forgot to do), and allowing the layout to be resized for the bottom portion

+- What is a good color scheme to use for a workout journal tracker?
+  - For a workout journal tracker, you want a color scheme that feels motivating and energetic, yet easy on the eyes for reading and reflecting.
+Here’s a good approach:

+  Primary Colors:

+  Energetic and Vibrant (Accent colors): Consider using shades of orange, red, or yellow to invoke energy and motivation.
+These colors are often associated with physical activity and enthusiasm.

+  Calming and Focused (Background colors): Use light gray, soft blues, or light greens for the background or general page areas.
+These colors are calming and easy on the eyes, which helps keep users focused.

+- This was not very helpful, I ended up looking up on google for better design colors, link is provided to the website for reference below

 - https://api.flutter.dev/flutter/widgets/PopScope-class.html